AlexandreHouang/bin_packing/README.md

 **TODO feature :**

-\- added error message when entering a board measurement exceeds the maximum measurement of the panel
+\- add error message when entering a board measurement exceeds the maximum measurement of the panel